socotecio/django-socio-grpc/docs/inner-workings/sync-vs-async.rst

 Introduction
 ------------

 By using DSG you can use both sync and async mode for gRPC.
+But **sync mode is deprecated** as it can lead to **issue with stream and poor performance**.

 Working in sync or async mode makes almost no difference to the way you develop your APIs.
 However, there are important differences in the deeper workings of